 At 2300 I was ready to leave.
 I pressed the starter button but it disintegrated.
 This was a brand new button installed by Agmar this winter.
 Oh, well!
 I started the engine by shorting the starter solenoid with a screw driver.
 I raised the anchor and departed from Klima.
-There is no wind and I am motoring.
+There was no wind and I was motoring.

 Tuesday June 4, 2002 Day 7

 It was a beautiful night but there were problems with Thetis.
 The alternator belt was still slipping and every so often I had to shut down the engine and tighten the belt.
 A lot of black stuff is spread around the engine.
 I am completely bewildered at this because the belt does not appear to be loose.
 It is tight, yet there is the evidence of the ammeter and the black stuff from the disintegrating belt.
 I turned on the watermaker but its new circuit breaker broke.
 I replaced it with a spare and then ran the watermaker and filled the tanks.
 The deck flood light burned.
 Other than these problems, the passage was an easy one if boring because there was no wind and no sailing.